arbor-sim/arbor/doc/python/simulation.rst

         or at specific sites (see :ref:`pycablecell-probesample`).

     probeset address
-        Probes are described by probeset addresses, and the collection of probeset addresses for a given cell is provided by the :py:class:`recipe` object.
+        Probesets are located at a probeset addresses, and the collection of probeset addresses for a given cell is provided by the :py:class:`recipe` object.
 One address may correspond to more than one probe: as an example, a request for membrane voltage on a cable cell at sites specified by a location expression will generate one probe for each site in that location expression.